frontandrew/StarDB/README.md

 ### Features:

-- User can read this file
+User can read info about Star Wars universe, like characters, starships and planets.

 ### Use technology: